Perspective | Roy Williams is walking away — and college basketball is losing a pillar of goodness

 The first time I saw him cry was on the court after the national championship game in New Orleans in 1982.
 That was the historic night when Michael Jordan hit the winning shot to beat Georgetown, giving Smith his first national championship after six trips to the Final Four.

-Smith was dry-eyed and so were Bill Guthridge and Eddie Fogler, his two more experienced assistants.
+Smith was dry-eyed, and so were Bill Guthridge and Eddie Fogler, his two more experienced assistants.
 Ol’ Roy was in a puddle, standing at midcourt while the nets were coming down.
 “I’m sorry,” he said, as if there was a need to apologize.
 “I’m just so happy for Coach Smith.
 He’s deserved this for a long time.”

 Six years later, he almost became the coach at George Mason.
 Jack Kvancz, the GMU athletic director, interviewed him and was prepared to offer him the job.
 But Smith told Williams to wait, that a bigger job would come along.
 A month later, it did when Larry Brown left Kansas for the NBA.

 Even after enduring probation that first season, Williams quickly rebuilt Kansas.
-In 1991, the Jayhawks beat second-seeded Indiana and first-seeded Arkansas to win the Southeast Regional and reach the Final Four.
+In 1991, the Jayhawks beat second-seeded Indiana and first-seeded Arkansas to win the Southeast Region and reach the Final Four.
 Their semifinal opponent was North Carolina.
-Kansas won and Smith was ejected in the final minute.
+Kansas won, and Smith was ejected in the final minute.
 Williams was far more upset about that than he was excited about getting to the national championship game.

 If you knew Ol’ Roy, it was impossible not to like him.
 He turned down the Carolina job in 2000 after Guthridge retired because he felt he hadn’t finished the job at Kansas.
-He’d been to a second Final Four by then — losing this time to his alma mater — but hadn’t won a national title.
-He was pilloried in his home state for rejecting the Tar Heels and it created an awkward situation for him for a while with Smith and Guthridge.
+He had been to a second Final Four by then — losing this time to his alma mater — but hadn’t won a national title.
+He was pilloried in his home state for rejecting the Tar Heels, and it created an awkward situation for him for a while with Smith and Guthridge.

 “It was the hardest thing I’ve ever done,” he said a few years later.
 “Turning down Carolina was hard.
 Saying no to Coach Smith was harder.”